-Something to keep in mind — holiday cards aren’t full-sized letters.
-They tend to be smaller in size and so the length of the message should be altered appropriately.
+Holiday cards aren’t full-sized letters.
+They tend to be smaller in size and so the length of the message should be composed with this in mind.
 The more you write, the smaller the font will need to be.
 You don’t want your recipients squinting their eyes in order to read your message.

 You may have a million things you’d like to share with your customers.
 We totally get it.
 But avoid making your business holiday cards a novel.
 Make it short and sweet.
-Keep their attention long enough to let them know you’re grateful for their support throughout such a challenging year like 2021 while still leaving enough space to offer your best holiday wishes.
+Keep their attention long enough to let them know you’re grateful for their support throughout 2022 while still leaving enough space to offer your best holiday wishes.

 Unless your company centers around a certain clientele and you know for sure all of your clients celebrate the same thing, keep it generic.
 This way you’re not isolating any of your customers.
 A seasons greetings can be general enough with ‘Happy holidays’ or ‘Warmest Wishes.’